luisarcher/PSql-DotNet-Vue-Stack-Boilerplate/README.md

 You can use any PostgreSQL client, such as pgAdmin, to connect to the database.
 The default username and password for the database (psqldatabase) are psqladmin and psqlpasswd respectively.

+**Update 10/01/2023:** I have added a container containing just pgAdmin:latest that connects to postgres container to manage the database.

+    Admin: admin@admin.com
+    Password: psqlpasswd

 ## Accessing the Vue Nuxt3 application

 The Vue Nuxt3 application is served at http://localhost:3000.
-Accessing the DotNet 6.0 application
+Accessing the DotNet 7.0 application

-The DotNet 6.0 application is served at http://localhost:5001.
+The DotNet 7.0 application is served at http://localhost:5001.

 ## Key notes